penguin86/manchester-encoding/README.md

 # Manchester encoder/decoder

+> This project was moved to [my private git server](https://git.ichibi.eu/penguin86/manchester-encoding) .
+This repository may not be up to date.
+> This is a personal project, probably of little use for others, and I don't currently accept contributions on it.
+Anyway, feel free to contact me if you have any idea.

 # What
 [Manchester code](https://en.wikipedia.org/wiki/Manchester_code) is an encoding algorithm created originally to store data in the Manchester university's Mark 1 computer drum disk.
 Later used to store data on audio tape, in ethernet communications (base10), NFC etc.